 Other causes of hair loss

 As well as genetics and haircare, other factors can also disrupt the hair growth cycle, impacting your follicles’ ability to produce new hair.
+In fact, there are 27 reasons why your hair could be falling out.
 This includes:

 All these factors can cause your hair to fall out in the shower, so it’s important to focus on your mental and physical health in order to see healthy, sustained hair growth.